marius-tarceatu/PCON-proiect-final/README.md

 # One_Button_Looper
 It is a M4L device that controls Ableton Live and launches clips that you can loop.

-## You need to drag the .amxd file to your Ableton Live.
+## You need to drag the Proiect_Looper _v2.amxd file to your Ableton Live.
 After you have it there, for example in personal files, you must load it up on the main channel(master).
 ...

 ## Best use case is to midi map it to a button from a midi controller, or a note on the keyboard that you do not use.